romh-acking/fdsbuilderc-sharp/README.md

 ## Program Parameters

+* inputDiskImage
+    * After this paramter, specify the filepath to the FDS disk image file.
-* inputRom
+* outputDiskImage
-    * After this paramter, specific the path to the FDS disk image file.
+    * After this paramter, specify the filepath to the output FDS disk image file.
+	* Use this when using the "merge" or "expand" parameters.
 * extract
     * This parameter indicates you want to extract files from the FDS images.
-    * After this parameter, include the path to the directory you want your the FDS files to be outputted to.
-Each side will have its own dedicated directory.
-    * The program will also output a "fileInfo.json" file.
 * merge
-    * Run this after you extract all the files.
+    * Specifies you want to create an FDS disk image from the previously extracted FDS files.
+* extractDirectory
+    * Directory where extracted FDS files (each side will have its own dedicated directory) and JSON settings file ("fileInfo.json" ) are.
 * expand
     * This parameter indicates you want to expand the files of your FDS  disk image file.
     * After this parameter, include the path to the file with the information to expand your file.
 Here's a sample of one: